yogurtandjam/fullstack-takehome-2/README.md

-# Vest Frontend Take Home Assignment - Social Trading
+# Vest Fullstack Take Home Assignment - Social Trading

 Vest Labs is a quantitative crypto research firm building a Vest Exchange - a highly capital efficient perpetual futures exchange that uses zero-knowledge proofs to ensure the fairest pricing for traders and liquidity providers.